Devon Accessible Countryside

-Disabled Access, Wheelchair walks, Easy Access, Access for All, Mobility, Walks on Wheels, Miles without Stiles - whatever the term the following is all about accessibility to the countryside and green spaces of Devon plus details of disabled sport, support and carers organisations in the county.
+Disabled Access, Wheelchair walks, Easy Access, Access for All, Mobility, Walks on Wheels, Miles without Stiles - whatever the term the following is all about accessibility to the countryside and green spaces of Devon.

 Walks Greenspaces and Countryside

 Abbeyford Wood - "stunning woods with spectacular walks have beautifully adapted paths for all". - from the Devon CC Explore Devon website